moondance-labs/tanssi-docs/builders/manage/dapp/manage-tokens.md

 There are some actions related to the native token management that are available to the appchain governor on the Tanssi dApp:

 - **Mint tokens** - mints new tokens, increasing the total supply
-- **Update Balances** - increases or decreases the balance of an account, affecting the total supply
+- **Update balances** - increases or decreases the balance of an account, affecting the total supply
-- **Transfer Tokens** - executes a forced token transfer from one account to another
+- **Transfer tokens** - executes a forced token transfer from one account to another
-- **Configure Gas Dynamics** - only available on EVM-compatible appchains, this action changes the [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md){target=\_blank} configuration, affecting the transaction pricing mechanism
+- **Configure gas dynamics** - only available on EVM-compatible appchains, this action changes the [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md){target=\_blank} configuration, affecting the transaction pricing mechanism

 In this guide, you'll learn how to execute the previously listed actions using the [Tanssi dApp](https://apps.tanssi.network){target=\_blank}.